wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 }
 ```

-There is a lot going on here, but it's very similar to our `fetchSessionToken()` from the previous guide the different here is the auth token in sessionStorage instead of localStorage, which means it will be deleted when the user closes the browser.
+There is a lot going on here, but it's very similar to our `fetchSessionToken()` from the previous section.
+The difference here is the auth token is in `sessionStorage` instead of `localStorage`, which means it will be deleted when the user closes the browser.
 A new auth token will be needed every time the user opens the page after closing the browser.
-To better breakdown the function let's step through the possible outcomes.
+To better breakdown the function, let's step through the possible outcomes.

-1. The first being the quiet exit if no `refreshToken` is found.
+1. A quiet exit if no `refreshToken` is found.
 This is the scenario of an unauthenticated user.
-This is pretty much any new user that show up to your application.
+This is pretty much any new user that shows up to your application.
-2. The next one is the error thrown if no `authToken` is returned.
-This is the scenario of an user with a invalid/expired refresh token, at which case you meant just want to delete the stored refresh token and quietly exit the function.
+2. An error thrown if no `authToken` is returned.
+This is the scenario of an user with a invalid/expired refresh token, in which case you may just want to delete the stored refresh token and quietly exit the function.
-3. The error handler is incase anything goes wrong during the `GraphQLClient.query()` call.
+3. The error handler is in case anything goes wrong during the `GraphQLClient.query()` call.
-4. And last if nothing goes wrong `tokenSetter` is assigned with a new recurring fetcher set for 5 minute interval and the `authToken` is returned.
+4. Finally, if nothing goes wrong, `tokenSetter` is assigned with a new recurring fetcher set for 5 minute interval and the `authToken` is returned.

 The purpose of the `tokenSetter` fetcher is to address the short lifespan of the `authToken`.
-This also ensures that a invalid `authToken` is never sent, and because of this we don't have update the `createErrorLink` or `createUpdateLink` callbacks from the previous guide, but we do have to update our `fetchSessionToken()` function.
+This also ensures that a invalid `authToken` is never sent, and because of this we don't have update the `createErrorLink` or `createUpdateLink` callbacks from the previous section, but we do have to update our `fetchSessionToken()` function.

 ## Updating the `fetchSessionToken()` function